 College costs money.
 We can help.

 You may need to find more than one source of funding to help pay for your education and living costs while attending college.
 Do you have money saved?
 Can your parents or other relatives help?
 Can you work part-time and still maintain your grades?
-Check out sources of money you don’t need to pay back as well as those that need to be repaid.
+Besides looking into loans and financing, you might also want to check out sources of money you don’t need to pay back.
+One such source is our 2019 Inaugural Bursary: CLICK HERE FOR MORE INFORMATION

 Post-secondary education is an investment in your future.
 Financial support may be available for Valemount College students in need, including scholarships, bursaries, grants and loans.
-Learn about the different types of supports available by contacting our financial aid advisor are also available to help with exploring your funding options and with the application process.
-There are always more funding opportunities than you think!
+Contact our financial aid advisor on 250-566-0067 or email: firstname.lastname@example.org to learn about the different types of supports that may be available.
+We may know of some funding opportunities worth exploring.

 A scholarship is a financial award usually given to students based on their outstanding academic achievements.
 Recipients are not always expected to repay or work back the money they receive.
-Recipients are encouraged to write and send a thank you letter via Valemount College to the donor.
+Recipients are encouraged to write and send a thank you letter to the donor.

 Bursaries are grants awarded to enable students in need to study at universities or colleges.
-Students are not usually required to pay back a bursary and bursaries are available through organizations like unions, service groups, non-profit organizations, corporations as well as Valemount College.
-Only 1 application is permitted per semester, you must notify Financial Aid and Awards at VC if your address changes, selected recipients will be notified via letter and no changes are accepted once the application has been submitted.
-Recipients are encouraged to write and send a thank you letter via Valemount College to the donor.
+Students are not usually required to pay back a bursary and bursaries are available through organizations like unions, service groups, non-profit organizations and corporations.
+Only 1 application is permitted per semester, you must notify Financial Aid and Awards at Valemount College if your address changes, selected recipients will be notified via letter and no changes are accepted once the application has been submitted.
+Recipients are encouraged to write and send a thank you letter to the donor.

 You are eligible to apply for a bursary if you are: